PFAS in Brussels: soil and water contamination

 Issues to monitor

 - Sicli remediation: who pays after bankruptcy?
-Brussels Environment is negotiating with owner Afitec
+Brussels Environment is negotiating with owner Afitec.
+The 3M jurisprudence could strengthen the polluter-pays principle

-- Water treatment costs: reverse osmosis to remove TFA could be reflected in consumer bills
+- Water treatment costs: reverse osmosis to remove TFA could be reflected in consumer bills.
+The Commission study estimates the cost of treating polluted water at over EUR 1 trillion at European level

 - Integrated framework: will the Brussels government respond to the Environment Council's recommendations?